 The AQUACLEW project aims to improve the climate sustainability of European research projects.
 To do this, we will lead by example of how a European research project can reduce greenhouse emissions compared to traditionally run projects.
 We will promote climate friendly research, tips for how to reduce the carbon footprint of a project and some quantitative measures of how AQUACLEW has reduced its carbon footprint via our project and institutional webpages so that other international research projects can learn from our experience.
-An environmental officer will be appointed from among the project’s participants whose job it will be to oversee the project’s sustainability plan, monitor KPIs for project sustainability, provide guidelines and KPIs on the project website, and present results and engage project participants at each GA.

-We aim to directly reduce our carbon footprint compared to traditionally run projects by
+We aim to directly reduce our carbon footprint compared to traditionally run projects by:

 - Holding two General Assemblies (GA) at the two most central hub institutions (TUDO Dortmund and GEUS Copenhagen) allowing train travel by 2 partners and shorter flights by other partners.
 This would reduce the carbon footprint of travel by 2100 tonnes CO2 (30 %).
 (KPI = CO2 saved by shorter flights, train use and reduced travel)